Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 And the Hunters knew it.
 A blizzard of new warp contacts, skidding around the planet, and suddenly the sky was full of Broodships.
 Suddenly, every ship in the fleet was reporting thermal load increases as their combined shields came under a withering bombardment.

-Caruthers watched helplessly as the combined load climbed...and climbed...and climbed.
+Caruthers watched helplessly as the combined load climbed... and climbed... and climbed.
 His heart was in his boots.

 "Admiral!
 Incoming signal, unknown sender!"